Your clients trust you to create real results and hit KPIs that drive their businesses forward.

-Here are are 13 essential requirements of SEO reporting tools.
+Here are the 10 essential requirements of SEO reporting tools.

-SEO reporting is all about data, so it’s important that the software have access to accurate and current data localized to your client’s targeted region.
+SEO reporting is all about data.
+The software must have access to accurate and current data localized to your client’s targeted region.

-Search data from the U.S. is meaningless if your client is trying to rank for London plumbing services, so localization matters.
+Search data from the U.S. is meaningless if your client tries to rank for [London plumbing services], so localization matters.

-Data must be updated reliably so you can make informed decisions about where your client stands against the competition.
+The tool must update data regularly and with reliable accuracy so you can make informed decisions about where your client stands against the competition.

 Especially for full-scale digital marketing campaigns, the ability to report on all KPIs in one place is essential.

-The more available integrations with third-party tools (e.g., Google Analytics, Google My Business, Majestic), the better.
+The more available integrations with third-party tools (e.g., Google Analytics, Google Business Profile, Majestic), the better.

 Some tools even allow you to upload custom data sets.